 In a word, it is to demote religious freedom.
-Freedom of "religion," now broadly defined, should be treated as "a very general right to what we might call 'ethical independence," under which the "government must never restrict freedom just because it assumes that one way for people to live their lives . . . is intrinsically better than another."
-The government, however, may limit that right for many other reasons, such as "to protect other people from harm . . ., or to protect natural wonders, or to improve the general welfare."
-It should not be treated as a "special right" that the government may not infringe absent a compelling interest.
-It should be treated, in short, as an equality rule for "religion," capable of some creative application to be sure, but nothing more.
-Any "religious" claims against government action may be overcome by a "neutral . . . justification for any constraint."
-No compelling interest is needed.
+Freedom of "religion," now broadly defined, should be treated as "a very general right to what we might call 'ethical independence," under which "government must never restrict freedom just because it assumes that one way for people to live their lives . . . is intrinsically better than another."
+The government may, however, limit that right for many other reasons, such as "to protect other people from harm . . . or to protect natural wonders, or to improve the general welfare."
+It should not be treated as a "special right" that government may not infringe absent a compelling interest.
+46 It should be treated, in short, as an equality